alvinhochun/KritaShellExtension/README.md

 ### KritaThumbnailProvider ###

-Provides preview thumbnail for .kra files.
+Provides preview thumbnail for .kra and .ora files.

 ### KritaPropertyHandler ###

-Provides image file properties for .kra files.
+Provides image file properties for .kra and .ora files.
 Additional registry changes are needed for it to work the best.

 ### zip_source_IStream ###